phax/peppol-commons/README.md

 This project supports the Peppol SMP specification, the OASIS BDXR SMP v1 and OASIS BDXR SMP v2 specification.
 This project uses Apache HTTP client to perform the REST lookups on foreign SMPs.

+The Peppol SMP specification 1.2.0, mandatory per 1.5.2022, is supported since v8.7.3.

 I also provide an OSS [phoss SMP server](https://github.com/phax/phoss-smp) with a nice management GUI.

 ### Configuration